carib/bilingual-guitar-classes/README.md

 ## License

-This website template is created for GTR Stepbridge.
+This website template is created for Santa Fe Guitar Online.
 Feel free to modify and use for your own projects.

 ## Support